5 Things to do in St. Kitts

 Save the best for last, they say.
 St. Kitts truly shines by the sea, from lively beaches ideal for water sports and family fun to secluded, romantic spots you won’t want to share.
 Take in views of neighbouring Nevis from Cockleshell Bay, home to the legendary Reggae Beach Bar, or sink your toes in volcanic black sand along Dieppe Bay Beach.
 Party people will want to check out South Frigate Bay, while serenity seekers might prefer the tranquil shores of Banana Bay or Sandy Bank Bay.
 Looking for snorkelling around colourful marine life?
 White House Bay is your go-to.

-Start planning your vacation by looking into our selection of vacations packages in St. Kitts
+Start planning your vacation by looking into our selection of vacation packages in St. Kitts

 !
 Plus, find more info on the island and its sister island, Nevis.